super30admin/Design-2/README.md

 contains(value) : Return whether the value exists in the HashSet or not.

 remove(value): Remove a value in the HashSet.
-If the value does not exist in the HashSet, do nothing.
+If the value does not exist in the HashSet, do nothing